ConstantRobotics-Ltd/VStreamer/README.md

     float custom2{0.0f};
     /// Custom parameter 3, float.
     float custom3{0.0f};
+    /// Path to openssl key for RTSP, string: "" or "no" - no key. std::string rtspKey{"no"};
+    /// Path to openssl certificate for RTSP, string: "" or "no" - no certificate. std::string rtspCert{"no"};
+    /// Path to openssl key for WebRTC, string: "" or "no" - no key. std::string webRtcKey{"no"};
+    /// Path to openssl certificate for WebRTC, string: "" or "no" - no certificate. std::string webRtcCert{"no"};
+    /// Path to openssl key for HLS, string: "" or "no" - no key. std::string hlsKey{"no"};
+    /// Path to openssl certificate for HLS, string: "" or "no" - no certificate. std::string hlsCert{"no"};
+    /// Path to openssl key for RTMP, string: "" or "no" - no key. std::string rtmpKey{"no"};
+    /// Path to openssl certificate for RTMP, string: "" or "no" - no certificate. std::string rtmpCert{"no"};
+    /// RTSP encryption type, string: "" or "no", "strict", "optional". std::string rtspEncryption{"no"};
+    /// WebRTC encryption type, string: "" or "no", "yes". std::string webRtcEncryption{"no"};
+    /// RTMP encryption type, string: "" or "no", "strict", "optional". std::string rtmpEncryption{"no"};
+    /// HLS encryption type, string: "" or "no", "yes". std::string hlsEncryption{"no"};

     JSON_READABLE(VStreamerParams, enable, width, height, ip, rtspPort, rtpPort, webRtcPort, hlsPort, srtPort, rtmpPort, metadataPort,